bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 {:numbered="false"}

 We would like to thank Benoit Claise for spontaneously seeking to include the work of the NORIA research project in the vision of the NMOP working group through direct contact.
+We also extend our gratitude to Mohamed Boucadair for facilitating discussions within the NMOP community and for providing advice in organizing this Internet Draft.

-We would also like to thank Fano Ramparany for his initial analysis of the possibilities of defining a model conversion algebra for going from YANG data models to OWL ontologies.
+Additionally, we would like to thank Fano Ramparany for his initial analysis of the possibilities of defining a model conversion algebra for going from YANG data models to OWL ontologies (draft-tailhardat-nmop-incident-management-noria-01).

 # Changes Between Revisions
 {:numbered="false"}